Sukuk: Challenges

-At least one of the three major bond rating agencies for the US has indicated doubts about the "validity" of transfer of assets from the originator in sukuk in the "event of an insolvency of the originator" and attempts by creditors to seize the assets.
+Fitch Ratings, one of the three major bond rating agencies for the US, has indicated doubts about the "validity" of transfer of assets from the originator in sukuk in the "event of an insolvency of the originator" and attempts by creditors to seize the assets.
 "Fitch has not reviewed any transaction to date that would satisfy these requirements."

-Underscoring Fitch's concern was the bankruptcy of East Cameron Partners ECP which issued a multiple-award-winning sukuk in 2006 but filed for bankruptcy in October 2008, prompting a legal dispute about the creditors' right to $167.67 million in sukuk assets.
+Underscoring Fitch's concern was the bankruptcy of East Cameron Partners ECP, which issued a multiple-award-winning sukuk in 2006 but filed for bankruptcy in October 2008, prompting a legal dispute about the creditors' right to $167.67 million in sukuk assets.
 (The final decision of the case "did not clearly resolve this issue".)
-Another major rating agency, S&P, downgraded the sukuk of Dubai Islamic bank and Sharjah Islamic Bank.
+Another major rating agency, S&P, downgraded the sukuk of Dubai Islamic Bank and Sharjah Islamic Bank.